Ismalia de Sousa, MSc RN (She/Her/Hers)

 Ismalia earned her Bachelor’s Degree (with honours) in Nursing from Escola Superior de Enfermagem de Lisboa (Portugal).
 During this time, she had the opportunity to participate in a three month practicum in Helsinki (Finland) as part of the ERASMUS program, an European Exchange program.

 Ismalia holds a Master’s Degree in Advanced Practice Neuroscience Care from King’s College London (United Kingdom).
 She worked as a Registered Nurse and later as a Clinical Nurse Specialist in Stroke in the Comprehensive Stroke Centre at Imperial College Healthcare NHS Trust (London, UK) for 10 years.
 As a Clinical Nurse Specialist in Nurse, Ismalia’s role included the advanced assessment and education of patients with a potential or confirmed stroke or Transient Ischemic Attack; service development, quality improvement, audit and benchmarking.
-Ismalia was involved in developing the emergency stroke pathways (thrombolysis and thrombectomy) whilst leading the stroke specific workforce education and development of Registered Nurses and Allied Healthcare Professionals in the service.
-She oversaw monthly the stroke support group and stroke programs for patients, families and carers, and maintained close relationships and collaborations with the Stroke Association UK.
+Ismalia was involved in developing the emergency stroke pathways (thrombolysis and thrombectomy) while leading the stroke specific workforce education and development of Registered Nurses and Allied Healthcare Professionals in the service.
+She oversaw monthly the stroke support group and stroke programs for patients, families and carers, and maintained close relationships with the Stroke Association UK.

 From 2015 until 2019, she was a committee member of the Royal College of Nursing Neuroscience Forum, represented stroke nursing in the National Intercollegiate Stroke Working Party group chaired by Prof. Tony Rudd (2017 – 2019) and served as co-chair of the National Senior Nurse Thrombectomy group (2018 – 2019).
 Ismalia is an editorial board member of the British Journal of Neuroscience Nursing and is currently leading the development of a Stroke Career Framework for Registered Nurses in the United Kingdom funded by the Royal College of Nursing.